Hannes Hafstein: Biography

 Hannes Hafstein died in Reykjavík on 13 December 1922.
 In 1931 a statue of Hannes by sculptor Einar Jónsson was unveiled in Reykjavik.
-The roundels on his and his wife's graves (see photo to left) were also by Einar Jónsson.
+The roundels on his and his wife's graves were also by Einar Jónsson.

-As a poet, Hannes Hafstein mostly wrote in the national romantic tradition, often with a humorous, even satirical, touch.
-His poems – like Hannes himself – were highly popular with the Icelandic people.
+As a poet, Hannes Hafstein wrote primarily in the national romantic tradition, often incorporating humorous or satirical elements.
+His poems were widely read and became well known among the Icelandic public.